Everything from tips to help, to common mistakes to avoid. When it comes to delay sprays, we've got you covered!

 Side effects should always be checked out before you buy a product.

 Keep in mind that every product is different and may contain different ingredients that are linked to specific side effects.
-The primary side effect should be what you would expect: temporary penis desensitization.

 Too much delay spray can cause temporary sensitivity loss and possibly the loss of an erection for a short period of time.